hichamimlahi/LinuxServiceManager/README.md

 The Linux Service Manager is a Qt-based application designed to provide a user-friendly interface for managing system services on a Linux operating system.
 This project allows users to easily interact with systemd, providing capabilities to list, control, and inspect services.

-A detailed report on the project is available in the [rapport_projet.pdf](rapport_projet.pdf) file within this repository.
+A detailed report on the project is available in the [rapport_projet.pdf](rapport_projet.pdf) file within this repository, and also on [Google Drive](https://drive.google.com/file/d/1u9P7GXWG5byRqh-ZCVEvPPU4lOXXKphF/view?usp=sharing).

 ## Introduction